bricksphd/teaching/Support/RemoteFinal.md

 ![GIF Image showing the steps to open VidGrid in Canvas](https://app.vidgrid.com/video/gif/ONyh0vzIwDF0.gif)

+Take the "Final Presentation VidGRid Link Submission" quiz and put in your VidGrid link.

 ## On the day of the final

 ![GIF animation showing the final times on the official website](https://app.vidgrid.com/video/gif/C6mZrm9uzYDC.gif)